esa/SpOC3/README.md

   participate in SpOC.

-- Your objective is to propose and implement metaheuristic algorithms to solve the proposed optimisation problems.
+- Your objective is to propose and implement metaheuristic algorithms to solve the proposed optimisation challenges.
-- In order to validate your solutions, we will provide you with Python validation code for each of the three problems.
+- In order to validate your solutions, we will provide you with Python validation code for each of the three challenges.
 This code includes problem definitions in the [Pygmo](https://esa.github.io/pygmo2/#) user-defined problem (UDP) format, examples of solutions, and visualisation tools.